ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/alerts.rst

    |                  |               | amount of time, it will be terminated.              |
    +------------------+---------------+-----------------------------------------------------+

-Meta-attributes can be configured per alert agent and/or per recipient.
+Meta-attributes can be configured per alert and/or per recipient.

 .. topic:: Alert configuration with meta-attributes